lithops-cloud/lithops/config/README.md

 # Choose your compute and storage backend

 Lithops can work with almost any compute backend and storage any can be used with almost any cloud provider.
-You have multiple options to choose compute backend and storage backend based on your needs
+You have multiple options to choose compute backend and storage backend based on your needs.

+After you choose your compute and storage engine, you need to configure Lithops so it can use choosen compute and storage.
+Lithops configuration can be provided either in configuration file or provided in runtime via Python dictionary.

+## Lithops configuration

+### Configuration file

+To configure Lithops through a [configuration template file](config_template.yaml) you have multiple options:

+1. Create e new file called `config` in the `~/.lithops` folder.

+2. Create a new file called `.lithops_config` in the root directory of your project from where you will execute your Lithops scripts.

+3. Create the config file in any other location and configure the `LITHOPS_CONFIG_FILE` system environment variable:

+	 	LITHOPS_CONFIG_FILE=<CONFIG_FILE_LOCATION>

+### Configuration keys in runtime

+An alternative mode of configuration is to use a python dictionary.
+This option allows to pass all the configuration details as part of the Lithops invocation in runtime.
+An entire list of sections and keys is [here](config_template.yaml)

 ## Compute and Storage backends
-Choose your compute and storage engine from the table below.
-Then you need to configure Lithops so it can use choosen compute and storage.
-Lithops configuration can be provided either in configuration file or provided in runtime via Python dictionary.
-Follow [Lithops configuration](lithops_config.md) to setup configuration file
+Choose your compute and storage engine from the table below

 <table>